 Washington Hebrew is a welcoming community where people at all stages of life can celebrate, support, learn, and grow along life’s Jewish journey.
 We remain committed to meeting the needs of our community now and in the future.
-By adopting this new membership model, we can help current members maintain a lifelong connection at a support level of their choosing and make joining our sacred community more accessible for prospective members.
+Through Congregational Commitment, we can help current members maintain a lifelong connection at a support level of their choosing and make joining our sacred community more accessible for prospective members.

-WHC has three primary membership categories: Members, Young Members, and Sustaining Members.
+We have three primary membership types: Members, Young Members, and Sustaining Members.
 We also offer Non-Resident Membership for those who have moved away from the D.C. area and Dual Membership for those who are affiliated with another house of worship.